bor0/gidti/manuscript/chapter6.md

 our_second_proof = ?prf
 ```

-Now, if we check the type of the hole, we get:
+If we check the type of the hole, we get:

 ```
 Idris> :t prf